fixin0/Quake-Like-Movement/README.md

 Welcome!
 This is a **simple 3D player controller** for Unity.
 It uses **Rigidbody** physics and allows movement on **ground and air**.

-> ⚡ Note: Dash, ground slam, and animations are removed.
-Only walking, jumping, and air control are included.

 ---

 ## 📦 Features